Scybaloot/ToDoList/README.md

 * I misunderstood how to make a long-click listener for the list.
 I tried to put a long-click listener in the activity_edit_item.xml file instead of the MainActivity.java file.
 * I tried to set a new adapter view when removing and inserting items into the list.

-** Approach **
+**Approach**

-Roadblocks were faced, but when I faced them I did the following:
+Roadblocks were faced, but when I faced them I did the following
-1. Asked: "What is the goal?" and "What do I think I am doing?""
+1. Asked "What is the goal?" and "What do I think I am doing?"
 2. Tested components to find what was working/broken.
 3. Read CodePath documentation, paying attention to key terms.
 4. If I didn't understand a term in the documentation, I'd read more background documentation to learn how things like intents and actions worked.